LuyandaMarvin/Ecalculator/README.md

 ### `Requirements:`

--Install Node
+- Install Node
--Have an IDE installed
+- Have an IDE installed
--Make sure yarn or npm is installed
+- Make sure yarn or npm is installed
--Clone the project to you local mahcine
+- Clone the project to you local mahcine

 ## Running the project and tests:
--To install all packages run:
+- To install all packages run:
 ```sh
 yarn install
 ```
--To start the project run:
+- To start the project run:
 ```sh
 yarn start
 ```
--To run tests run:
+- To run tests run:
 ```sh
 yarn test
 ```
--To get code coverage run:
+- To get code coverage run:
 ```sh
 yarn test --coverage
 ```